 On Writing: A Memoir of the Craft by Stephen King – excellent, a memoir/writers guide

-Valley of the Dolls by Jacqueline Susann – good/fair
+Valley of the Dolls by Jacqueline Susann – a cult classic!

 Use Pinterest?
 Share the above image to keep this reading list handy for future reference!